A Homeowners Approach to Protecting a House from a Hurricane

-Damages generated by hurricanes can be devastating for your home.
-The extreme weather conditions can impair any home, such as shatter windows, separate roofs and uproot trees.
+Damage caused from hurricanes can be disastrous for your home.
+The high winds can shatter windows, separate roofs and uproot trees.
 Your home is also vulnerable to water damage from downpours.
-However, there are approaches you can take to secure your home from heavy weather conditions.
-Follow the approaches listed below to assure you, your family and your home is protected from a hurricane and to prevent extreme storm damage repairs.
+Nevertheless, there are preventative measures you can take to secure your home from strong storms.
+Follow the practices listed below to ensure you, your family and your home is defended from a hurricane and to avoid extreme storm damage restoration.

-- Garage Door – If your home has a garage, this may be one of the first things to prep.
-High winds can pass through the standard residential garage door because they’re not built with the needed support.
-What can happen is the wind will bring about a positive push inside your garage, and the wind outside of it creates a negative pull.
-When this takes place, your garage and roof will endure a lot of pressure because of this push-pull instance.
-To prevent a major storm damage restoration, you can buy braces that will help your garage door withstand hurricane conditions.
-This is the most reliable step, but if you don’t have the time to install a kit, then you can use your automobile to help brace your garage door.
+- Garage Door – Start with your garage if your residence has one, because this is one of the more vulnerable sections for storm damage.
+Typically, garage doors don’t have the support to combat strong winds.
+What can take place is the wind will create a positive push inside your garage, and the wind outside of the structure causes a negative pull.
+When this takes place, your garage and roof will endure a lot of pressure because of this tug-of-war situation.
+To defend from a major storm damage restoration, you can buy a kit that will help your garage door hold off hurricane conditions.
+This is the most effective step, but if time isn’t on your side, then you can use your car to help brace your garage door.

 - Windows and Doors – The other problematic areas in your home are your entrances such as your windows and doors.
 Broken windows will allow rain and wind to move through your home, and this can lead to water damage issues.
 When a hurricane is on the way, make sure you lock your windows.
 If you have storm shutters, make sure they are closed and locked, but if you don’t have storm shutters, you can board up your windows to keep probable damage out of your home.
 Additionally, remember that placing masking tape on your windows won’t defend them at all.
 Concerning your doors, utilize the deadbolts or any other locking mechanisms to make sure they don’t fly open during strong wind gusts.